The Secondary PGCE (QTS) Part Time programme is designed to take place over two academic years and is comprised of three modules.

 Goldsmiths’ Department of Design runs the PGCE Design & Technology.
 The curriculum includes working with resistant materials (product design), systems and control (electronics, CAD/CAM), textiles, and food technology.
-What unifies these is the subject of Design, and the development of designing competence.
+What unifies these is the subject of Design and the development of designing competence.
 The Subject Studies Module is assessed in year 1.

 You’ll spend a minimum of 120 days in school which will be divided into two block school experiences.
 These will allow you to develop a broad understanding of the role of the teacher in contrasting settings.
-You will also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars which are designed to support you in developing a strong and confident knowledge of your subject area.
+You will also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars designed to support you in developing a strong and confident knowledge of your subject area.
 This module is assessed across years 1 and 2.

 For further details :PGCE Design & Technology